Accident & Sickness Plan that covers you inside the United States.

 - Medical expenses resulting from a motor vehicle accident in excess of that which is payable under any other valid and collectible insurance;

 - Treatment for an Injury or Sickness caused by, contributed to or resulting from the Plan Participant's voluntary use of alcohol, illegal drugs or any drugs or medication that is intentionally not taken in the dosage recommended by the manufacturer or for the purpose prescribed by the Plan Participant's Physician;

-- Violation or in violation or attempt to violate any duly-enacted law or regulation, or commission or attempt to commit an assault or felony, or that occurs while engaged in an illegal occupation;
+- Commission or attempt to commit an assault or felony, or that occurs while engaged in an illegal occupation;

 - Eligible Expenses for which the Plan Participant would not be responsible in the absence of the Plan Document;

 - Treatment of acne;